devlaming/mgreml/README.md

 | Some pheno 109 | 0.165 | 0.029 |
 | Some pheno 110 | 0.742 | 0.019 |

 Importantly, the file with covariates should **NEVER** contain principal components (PCs) from your genetic data. `mgreml` removes the effects of population stratification in the so-called canonical transformation.
-In essence, within this transformation `mgreml` automatically corrects for the 20 leading PCs your genetic data.
-This transformation causes a reduction of your sample size by 20 (that is, in the data after the canonical transformation, 20 transformed rows are ignored).
+By default, `mgreml` removes the effects of 20 leading PCs from your genetic data.
+The effective sample size is reduced by 20 as a result of this correction for PCs.

-In case you want to change the number of PCs you control for, do **NOT** add them manually your file with covariate data.
+In case you want to change the number of PCs you control for, do **NOT** add these PCs to your file with covariate data.
 Instead, use the `--ignore-pcs` option, followed by the total number of leading PCs you want to control for.
 E.g. `--ignore-pcs 20` is equivalent to the default setting, `--ignore-pcs 40` controls for the 40 leadings PCs, and `--ignore-pcs 0` controls for no PCs at all (not recommended).
 In these three cases, the sample size is reduced by 20, 40, and zero respectively.

 For advanced users, the `--ignore-pcs` option can also be followed by a second number, indicating the number of trailing eigenvectors from your GRM to ignore.
 E.g. `--ignore-pcs 100 1000` controls for 100 leading eigenvectors from your GRM and 1000 trailing eigenvectors.
 Doing this decreases the overall sample size by 100 + 1000 = 1100.
 By default no trailing eigenvectors are ignored.
 However, if the trailing eigenvalues are sufficiently small, a considerable number of trailing eigenvectors may be ignored, boosting CPU time (as the sample size becomes smaller) without diminishing statistical efficiency of your analysis too much (as effectively only less informative bits of data are ignored).